$K$-theory of regular compactification bundles

-Let $p:\ce\lra\cb$ denote a principal $G$-bundle over a variety $\cb$ and $X$ be a $G$-variety.
-Then by \cite[Proposition 23]{eg} the associated bundle $\ce(X):=\ce\times_{G} X$ is a variety.
-We have the projection $\pi:\ce(X)\lra \cb$ defined as $\pi[e,x]=p(e)$ for $[e,x]\in \ce(X)$.
-Let $X$ be a $G$-cellular variety (resp. a $G$-variety with a $T$-cellular structure, where $T$ denotes a maximal torus of $G$ acting on $X$ by restriction).
-We derive Corollary \ref{maincor} (resp.
-Corollary \ref{corollary2}) to describe the structure of the Grothendieck ring $K(\ce(X))$ of algebraic vector bundles on $\ce(X)$, as an algebra over the Grothendieck ring $K(\cb)$ of algebraic vector bundles on $\cb$.
-In particular, we note that Corollary \ref{corollary2} holds for a projective $G$-variety $X$ having finitely many $T$-fixed points.
-More precisely, using the Kunneth formula and the fact that $K_{G}(\ce)=K(\ce/G)=K(\cb)$, we show that $K(\ce(X))$ is isomorphic to a canonical extension of scalars of the $R(G)$-algebra $K_{G}(X)$, to the ring $K(\cb)$.
+For $X$ a $G$-cellular scheme (resp. a $G$-scheme with a $T$-cellular structure, where $T$ denotes a maximal torus of $G$ acting on $X$ by restriction), in Corollary \ref{maincor} (resp.
+Corollary \ref{corollary2}) we derive the structure of the Grothendieck group $\K_0(\ce(X))$ of coherent sheaves on $\ce(X)$, as a module over the Grothendieck ring $\K^0(\cb)$ of algebraic vector bundles on $\cb$.
+We further note that Corollary \ref{corollary2} holds for any projective $G$-scheme $X$ having finitely many $T$-fixed points.